#truthbomb: Your website doesn’t become social media friendly by default.

 The perfect way to nonchalantly showcase your social media feeds…if you keep them updated.
 Don’t add a social media widget for a platform that you’re not too keen on keeping up to date, those stick out like a sore thumb.

-Here’s an example of how I integrate my Instagram feed using the Instagram Feed plugin by Smash Balloon.
+I integrated my Instagram feed using the Instagram Feed plugin by Smash Balloon.

 Tweetable quotes throughout your post can help remind your readers to take action and share your content.
 Often readers will love your blog posts but end up clicking away without sharing it.
 This is a little virtual nudge!